10 tips for doing business with European coffee buyers

 - After a visit to a buyer’s office or a meeting at the trade fair, mail the (potential) client with a thank you for his or her time, adding some points of your conversation with the importer.

 - After a shipment has been received, provide after-sales service by asking if the product was received well and if there have been any responses from the importer’s clients regarding your product.

 - Inform your (potential) clients of any newsworthy fact regarding your operations, whether it is new machinery, new staff, a General Assembly, or certification changes.
 A periodic newsletter is a good idea.
 Even if they may not read it, they will see that you periodically update your clients, which is a testimony of a professional supplier.

-- Ask what the cupping results were of the sample you left at the fair.
+- Ask what the cupping results were of the sample you sent or left at the fair.
 If you do not get an answer, continue to ask for it until the buyer cups it and gives you a response.
 It is okay to insist in a polite way on feedback about your coffee.

 This study has been carried out on behalf of CBI by ProFound – Advisers In Development.

 Please review our market information disclaimer.